Netscape Navigator: Decline

 With the success of Netscape showing the importance of the web (more people were using the Internet due in part to the ease of using Netscape), Internet browsing began to be seen as a potentially profitable market.
 Following Netscape's lead, Microsoft started a campaign to enter the web browser software market.
 Like Netscape before them, Microsoft licensed the Mosaic source code from Spyglass, Inc. (which in turn licensed code from University of Illinois).
 Using this basic code, Microsoft created Internet Explorer (IE).

 The competition between Microsoft and Netscape dominated the browser wars.
 Internet Explorer, Version 1.0 (shipped in the Internet Jumpstart Kit in Microsoft Plus!
 For Windows 95) and IE, Version 2.0 (the first cross-platform version of the web browser, supporting both Windows and Mac OS) were thought by many to be inferior and primitive when compared to contemporary versions of Netscape Navigator.
-With the release of IE version 3.0 (1996) Microsoft was able to catch up with Netscape competitively, with IE Version 4.0 (1997) further improvement in terms of market share.
+With the release of IE version 3.0 (1996), Microsoft was able to catch up with Netscape competitively, with IE Version 4.0 (1997) further improving in terms of market share.
 IE 5.0 (1999) improved stability and took significant market share from Netscape Navigator for the first time.

 There were two versions of Netscape Navigator 3.0, the Standard Edition and the Gold Edition.
 The latter consisted of the Navigator browser with e-mail, news readers, and a WYSIWYG web page compositor; however, these extra functions enlarged and slowed the software, rendering it prone to crashing.

 This Gold Edition was renamed Netscape Communicator starting with version 4.0; the name change diluted its name-recognition and confused users.
 Netscape CEO James L. Barksdale insisted on the name change because Communicator was a general-purpose client application, which contained the Navigator browser.

 The aging Netscape Communicator 4.x was slower than Internet Explorer 5.0.
 Typical web pages had become heavily illustrated, often JavaScript-intensive, and encoded with HTML features designed for specific purposes but now employed as global layout tools (HTML tables, the most obvious example of this, were especially difficult for Communicator to render).
 The Netscape browser, once a solid product, became crash-prone and buggy; for example, some versions re-downloaded an entire web page to re-render it when the browser window was re-sized (a nuisance to dial-up users), and the browser would usually crash when the page contained simple Cascading Style Sheets, as proper support for CSS never made it into Communicator 4.x.
 At the time that Communicator 4.0 was being developed, Netscape had a competing technology called JavaScript Style Sheets.
 Near the end of the development cycle, it became obvious that CSS would prevail, so Netscape quickly implemented a CSS to JSSS converter, which then processed CSS as JSSS (this is why turning JavaScript off also disabled CSS).
 Moreover, Netscape Communicator's browser interface design appeared dated in comparison to Internet Explorer and interface changes in Microsoft and Apple's operating systems.